OpenDataology/website/content/en/docs/distributions/openshift/install-kubeflow.md

     > Create a directory and copy the KFDef file to it.
 And finally build the configuration.

     ```
-    # set the Kubeflow application directory for this deployment, for example /opt/openshift-kfdef
+    # set the OpenDataology application directory for this deployment, for example /opt/openshift-kfdef
     export KF_DIR=<path-to-kfdef>
     mkdir -p ${KF_DIR}
     cp kfctl_openshift_v1.3.0.yaml ${KF_DIR}